KodPixel-X/KodPixel-X-WSA-MagiskOnWSALocal/docs/README.md

-## WARNING: We haven't tested WSA on ARM64, so you might encounter crashes or errors.

 ## WARNING: If you attempt to patch WSA with KernelSU using this tool, you may encounter a kernel version error with WSL (Windows Subsystem for Linux).
 Therefore, please perform the process on a real Linux system.

 ## Support for generating from these systems